sud82/aerospike-kubernetes-operator-workshop/README.md

 ### **Changing a user's password**

-Create a new secret `new-profile-user-secret` containing the password for Aerospike cluster user `profileUser` by passing the password from the command line:
+Create a new secret `new-profile-user-secret` containing the password for Aerospike cluster user `profileUser` by giving the password from the command line:

 ```sh
 kubectl  -n aerospike create secret generic new-profile-user-secret --from-literal=password='newuserpass'